 I don't mean to imply that all of our tendencies are "bad".
 Far from it!
 We do things a certain way and make particular choices often for very good reasons.
 However, we can also become comfortable approaching creative problems in a certain way, and that is where the danger is.
 Creative breakthroughs often occur when we push our ideas to the point of risk - when we are unsure if what we are experimenting with is going to be the best or worst work we have ever created.

-Imagine yourself standing in your favorite museum.
+Imagine yourself standing in your favorite museum or gallery.
 You have just come across an artwork that resonates with you more intensely than any artwork you have ever seen.
 You stand in front of it completely mesmerized and captivated.

 If you were to picture this "ideal artwork," what qualities would it have?